 Processed convenience foods and quick takeout meals make meal and snack time quick and easy for us busy parents – but is it always the best choice for the health of our little ones?
-While convenient and tasty these foods are also responsible for adding alarming amounts of sodium to our children’s diets.
+While these foods are convenient and tasty, they are also responsible for adding alarming amounts of sodium to our children’s diets.
 A new study in the JAND found that 89% of kids’ sodium intake exceeds current recommendations of no more than 2,300 mg—by a whopping 40%—regardless of race, ethnicity, income, or weight!
 Researchers found that the primary sources of sodium are convenient, store-bought, processed foods, with fast food and pizza restaurants as the next biggest source.
 The foods piling on most of that sodium are pizza, Mexican foods like tacos and burritos, sandwiches including burgers and hot dogs, bread, lunchmeat, soup, salty snacks like chips and pretzels, cheese, milk, and chicken.
-Salt is added to all of these foods during processing, except for milk, which naturally contains sodium (1).
+Salt is added to all of these foods during processing, except for milk, which naturally contains sodium.
+(1)

 Why is too much salt a problem?